perillamint/RustyWorm/README.md

 # RustyWorm
-Connectome emulator written in rust.
-Intended to run on raspberry pi 1
+Connectome simulator written in rust.
+Intended to run on intel edison.